Top Ten of the Worst Broadway Shows Ever Made and What Made Them Fail, Including Moose Murders, Carrie, Dracula, and Lestat

 1. Dance of the Vampires

 Dec 2002 - Jan 2003

-This show was so bad, we had to create a separate page to describe exactly how this show went wrong.
-For the worst show ever made, read THE WORST BROADWAY SHOW EVER MADE
+This show was so bad, we had to actually create a separate page to describe exactly how this show went so horribly wrong.
+For the worst show ever made, please read THE WORST BROADWAY SHOW EVER MADE